viasite/site-audit-seo/README.md

 - Does not follow links outside the scanned domain (configurable)
 - Does not load images, css, js (configurable)
 - Some URLs are ignored ([`preRequest` in `src/scrap-site.js`](src/scrap-site.js#L112))
+- Analyse each page with Lighthouse (see below)

 ### XLSX features
 - The first row and the first column are fixed